-This is likely one of the first, if not -the- first, Stratocaster that Hendrix ever owned.
+This is likely one of the first, if not the first, Stratocasters that Hendrix ever owned.
 The history behind this guitar is however far from established.

 Linda Keith supplies another white Stratocaster to Hendrix

-There’s a story of Linda Keith borrowing one of Keith Richard’s guitars to Jimi sometime in 1966.
-As she is quoted saying, Jimi’s guitar was at a pawn shop at the time, so she borrowed him a white Fender Stratocaster.
-Also to note, according to her, Jimi smashed a different guitar later on during a gig of his that she attended at Cafe Au Go-Go in New York’s Village.
+Interestingly, Linda Keith supplied another white Stratocaster to Hendrix.
+According to her, she borrowed one of Keith Richard’s guitars to Jimi sometime in 1966 while his own guitar was at a pawn shop.
+She also notes that Jimi smashed a different guitar during a gig she attended at Cafe Au Go-Go in New York’s Village.

-It still seems somewhat unlikely though that Jimi would trash a good guitar this early on in his career.
-The money was certainly still tight at this point.
-For now anyway, we assume that this was the end of the first white Fender Stratocaster that Jimi owned himself, and the beginning of the second.
+However, it may seem unlikely that Hendrix would destroy a good guitar so early on in his career, especially given the financial constraints at the time.
+Nevertheless, we can assume that this marked the end of his first white Fender Stratocaster and the start of the second.